-A person sentenced to a county jail for crime, nonpayment of a fine or forfeiture, or contempt of court, or subject to a probation/parole confinement sanction may be granted the privilege of leaving the jail during necessary and reasonable hours for any of the following purposes:
+A person sentenced to a county jail for crime, nonpayment of a fine or forfeiture, or contempt of court, or subject to a probation/parole confinement sanction may be granted the privilege of leaving the jail (on "Huber Law" privileges) during necessary and reasonable hours for any of the following purposes:

 - Seeking employment or engaging in employment training.

 - Conducting any self-employed occupation including housekeeping and attending the needs of the person’s family.

 - Attending court proceedings

 - Meeting with the person’s probation, extended supervision, or parole officer.